Degree Structure & Requirements

 The LSA Audit Checklist is a reformatted presentation of the Degree Progress Report generated on Wolverine Access.
 It is produced for advising purposes only, and is NOT an official audit.

 If you have any questions about your general College requirements, speak with your general academic advisor.
-For questions about your concentration or minor, speak with your department advisor.
+For questions about your major or minor, speak with your department advisor.

 Bachelor in General Studies Degree Program